Galois groups of large fields with simple theory (with an appendix by Philip Dittmann): fields

+The Henselization of a PAC field with respect to any non-trivial valuation is separably closed \cite[Corollary 11.5.9]{field-arithmetic}.
+Thus the following can be seen as supporting evidence for the conjecture that large simple fields are PAC.

-\begin{proposition} Suppose that $K$ is large and simple and let $v$ be a non-trivial valuation on $K$.
-Then the Henselization of $(K,v)$ is separably closed.
-In particular $k_v$ is algebraically closed and $\Gamma_v$ is divisible. \end{proposition}
+\begin{theorem} Suppose that $K$ is large and $v$ is a non-trivial valuation on $K$.
+If $(K,v)$ has non-separably closed Henselization then $K$ is $\sopinfty$.
+In particular if either the residue field of $v$ is not algebraically closed or the value group of $v$ is not divisible then $K$ is $\sopinfty$. \end{theorem}

-The second claim of Proposition~\ref{prop:henselian} follows from the first as the Henselization of $(K,v)$ has the same residue field and value group as $K$, and a non-trivially valued separably closed field has algebraically closed residue field and divisible value group~\cite[3.2.11]{EP-value}.
-We will make use of Fact~\ref{fact:hensel-refine}, proven in \cite{JTWY}.
+The second claim of Theorem~\ref{thm:largevalued} follows from the first as the Henselization of $(K,v)$ has the same residue field and value group as $(K,v)$ \cite[Theorem 5.2.5]{EP-value}, and a non-trivially valued separably closed field has algebraically closed residue field and divisible value group~\cite[Theorem 3.2.11]{EP-value}.
+We will make use of Fact~\ref{fact:hensel-refine}, proven in \cite[Theorem 6.15]{JTWY}.

 \begin{fact} Let $v$ be a non-trivial valuation on $K$.
-If the Henselization of $(K,v)$ is not separably closed then \'etale open topology refines the $v$-adic topology on $K$. \end{fact}
+If the Henselization of $(K,v)$ is not separably closed then the \'etale open topology refines the $v$-adic topology on $K$. \end{fact}